How to Report a Freight Broker in 3 Steps

 Reasons to File a Complaint Against a Moving Company

 A moving company is a business.
 You contracted them professionally, expecting to deliver at the same level.
-You have the right to report the broker to FMCSA due to any of the following reasons:
+You have the right to to FMCSA due to any of the following reasons:

 - Illegal detention of property – in some instances, the freight broker might hold your property hostage to compel you to pay their fees or more than you agreed upon.